ffhan/garduino/README.md

 * PWM heating element custom resolution:
   *Resolution definition within our current context* - frequency (or period) of heating element control.
 One period contains switching the element on and off exactly one time.

-  Relay we are using in this project is Songle Relay, rated for `250VAC`/`30VDC` & `10A` of current.
+  Relay - Songle Relay, rated for `250VAC`/`30VDC` & `10A` of current.
 [Source](https://www.parallax.com/sites/default/files/downloads/27115-Single-Relay-Board-Datasheet.pdf)

   According to the datasheet, my particular relay has a rating of Min.
 10<sup>5</sup> electrical and 10<sup>7</sup> mechanical operations in its' lifespan.
   On of the main goals is to increase the lifespan of my equipment, so calculations are neccessary to ensure that goal is fulfilled.